 A lot of us give the gift of food all year round.

 Planning meals and cooking for family and our friends can be a labour of love.
-But when it comes to the holidays, I think about giving the gift of food all over again.
-I'm not really into giving trinkets that collect dust on the shelf or gift certificates that get lost and aren't found again until after they expire.
+When it comes to the holidays, think about giving the gift of food all over again.

-For the people I can't fit into my apartment or those who (sadly) live elsewhere, I can still give the gift of food.
 There are tons of fun edible delights that can be jarred, wrapped, tagged and covered in bows.
-I love homemade gifts as they seem so personal.
-The receiver feels warm and fuzzy that something was made especially for them and the gifts are put to good use (i.e. they are consumed shortly after receipt).
+Homemade gifts add a personal touch and the receiver feels warm and fuzzy that something was made especially for them; and the gifts are put to good use (i.e. they are consumed shortly after receipt).

 Here are some great options for edible inexpensive gift options: